recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 3. The "sign-up" checkbox in action @ Twenty Eleven

 == Changelog ==

+= 1.8.1 =
+* Improved: automatic guessing of first and last names.
+* Removed backwards compatibility for v1.6 and below
+* Removed unnecessary code, options, etc..
+* Improved: Code clean-up
+* Changed links to show your appreciation for this plugin.

+= 1.8 =
+* Fixed W3C error because of empty "action" attribute on form tag.
+* Added notice for MailChimp users to switch to my newer plugin, [MailChimp for WordPress](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/).
+* Further improved the CSS reset for the comment form checkbox

 = 1.7.9 =
 * Improved CSS Reset for comment checkbox